axbrambilla/medium-robot-framework-sample/README.md

  ## How to Run the Tests

-Run the followin command within your virtualenvironment and root foolder
+Run the followin command within your virtual environment and root foolder
 ```
 robot -d reports/ tests/
 ```